If you want to learn the guitar and reach an advanced and/or professional level of playing, it is good to know that you’re in for a long term game.

 It’s much harder to feel motivated every day for months and years.

-The main difference between advanced guitar players and others who have never reached any significant level of playing is that the latter quit before reaching their desired level of playing due to lack of motivation.
+The main difference between advanced guitar players and others who have never reached any significant level of playing is that the latter quit before reaching their desired level of playing due to a lack of motivation.

 In this lesson, I show you what to do to become motivated to practice the guitar and stay that way for as long as it takes to reach your goals.